As of 31 August 2024 we are no longer on the DX exchange service.

 Richard Burraston

-After much anticipation the Renters Rights Acts 2025 is here.
+After much anticipation, the Renters Rights Act 2025 is here.

-With the intention of overhauling the private rented sector in England the Act has brought about sweeping changes that will affect Landlords and Tenants alike; with the emphasis on providing a greater degree of protection for Tenants.
+With the intention of overhauling the private rented sector in England, the Act has brought about sweeping changes that will affect landlords and tenants alike, with an emphasis on providing a greater degree of protection for tenants.

-With the abolition of the s21 no fault eviction the Act has made changes to the existing grounds for possession contained in Schedule 2 of the Housing Act 1988, and accordingly Landlords seeking to recover possession of privately rented accommodation will be required to satisfy a court, following the provision of relevant written notice, that one or more of the existing, amended and new grounds for possession are satisfied.
+With the abolition of the s21 no-fault eviction, the Act has made changes to the existing grounds for possession contained in Schedule 2 of the Housing Act 1988.
+Accordingly, landlords seeking to recover possession of privately rented accommodation will be required to satisfy a court, following the provision of relevant written notice, that one or more of the existing, amended or new grounds for possession are met.

-Chapter 3 of the Act also introduces rules preventing Landlords from discriminating against Tenants, or applying discriminatory terms.
-In particular the Act provides for the prevention of discrimination in relation to children or based upon a tenants benefit status.
-Where the anti-discrimination provisions are breached local housing authorities may impose financial penalties on persons responsible for the breach.
-Whilst local housing authorities are permitted to determine the level of the penalty; such penalty could be up to (but must not exceed) £7,000.
+Chapter 3 of the Act also introduces rules preventing landlords from discriminating against tenants or applying discriminatory terms.
+In particular, the Act provides for the prevention of discrimination relating to children or based on a tenant's benefit status.
+This includes withholding information about a property (including its availability), stopping someone from viewing it, or refusing to grant a tenancy.
+Where the anti-discrimination provisions are breached, local housing authorities may impose financial penalties on those responsible.
+Although authorities may determine the level of the penalty, it may be up to (but must not exceed) £7,000.

-Whilst implementation of the Act will be ongoing over the coming months Landlords need to take action now to ensure they understand their right and responsibilities under the Act.
+Whilst implementation of the Act will be ongoing over the coming months, landlords need to take action now to ensure they understand their rights and responsibilities.

-We support Landlords and Tenants in relation to their rights and obligations when renting property and to manage conflict and guide individuals through the dispute process.
+We support landlords and tenants in understanding their obligations when renting property, and in managing conflict and navigating the dispute process.

 About